-As at December 31, 2023 and 2022, the Fund did not directly hold any long-term debt securities and is not directly exposed to significant credit risk due to its exposure to derivatives.
+As at December 31, 2023 and 2022, the Fund did not directly hold any long-term debt securities and is not directly exposed to significant credit risk.
 However, the Fund may be indirectly exposed to credit risk through some of its portfolio investments.